giorgi1846342/ADM_HW4/README.md

 * Altynay Toiguliyeva
 * Joanna Benkakitie

-File _main.ipynb_ contains Questions 1-2 and the Algorithmic Question.
+File _main.ipynb_ contains Questions 1, Question 2.1-2.2 and the Algorithmic Question.
+Unfortunately, we have not been able to finish Question 2.